adevoss/podcastindex-aggregator/README.md

 podcastlist.json:
 - id: search for the id on https://podcastindex.org.
 The id is at the end of the url.
-- title: Used only for the file to be readable.
+- title: Used for creating directory.
 - directory: Subdirectory of 'data' (see above) to store the podcast in.